gokulrajbusiness/gokulrajbusiness/README.md

 # 👋 Hi, I'm Gokul Raj S M

-🚀 Full Stack Developer | Backend Specialist | API Designer
+🚀 Java Full Stack Developer | Backend Specialist | API Designer

 ---

 ### 💡 About Me

-I’m a passionate Full Stack Developer with a strong foundation in backend systems and API development.
-I enjoy crafting robust, scalable, and clean solutions using modern technologies.
+Over 4 years professional experience in development of Monolithic applications and Microservices using Java language and working on Agile and Software Development Life Cycle (SDLC) and SOLID principles.

 ---